tuket/web_hugo/content/posts/2022-08-05-explosion-decals.md

 ![evil robots](/img/explosion_decals/evil_robots.png)

 Notice that the game has a top down camera.
-This is relevant because, as will explain later, this has specially good performance in this scenario.
+This is relevant because, as will explain later, this technique has specially good performance in this scenario.

 I'm not an artist, and I work alone in this game, so I aimed for a procedural technique.
 We will make use prodedural noise.